avro22/tutorials/README.md

 - `` conda update conda``

-    Update conda to the latest version.
+    Update conda to the latest version. **If this command does not work (because you get a priviledge error), just ignore the error and proceed with the rest of the instructions.
+You will get some non-critical warnings about conda being not up-to-date but this should not prevent you from working**

 - ``$ conda env create --file environment.yml``